 The Nursing program offers graduate study leading to the Master of Nursing degree.
-At the Master's level the program is designed to meet the needs of place-bound nurses interested in advanced nursing in a variety of settings.
-The program provides students the opportunity for population-based study of advanced nursing through courses and field applications of nursing theory and professional foundations, research, and individual, family, community and systems adaptations.
+At the master's level the program is designed to meet the needs of experienced nurses interested in advanced nursing roles in a variety of settings.
+The program provides students the opportunity for population-based study of advanced nursing through courses and field applications of nursing theory, professional foundations, research, and individual, family, community and systems adaptations.
 At UW Bothell you will find faculty and staff exceptionally committed to students and the development of a program that meets your needs as a nursing leader.

 The MN Program is for nurses with a BSN who desire to continue their education.
-Nurses with an RN and a Bachelor's degree in another discipline are also elligible to apply.
-Consult the Admission without a BSN section for future details.
+Experienced nurses with an RN and a Bachelor's degree in another discipline are also eligible to apply.
+Consult the Admission without a BSN section for details.